gccunha015/42-libft/README.md

 # Libft
 ## About
-This project is a library of functions to be used in future projects of [42SP].
+This project is a library of functions built using [C] programing language to be used in future projects of [42SP].

 ## Why
 This project is part of the [42SP] curriculum required to become a Software Engineer.

 ## What it contais
 The implemented functions are described in the [documentation].

+## What tools were used
+- [tmux] : multiple terminal panes
+- [vim] : edit code
+- [valgrind] : view and correct memory leaks
+- [lldb] : debug code

 ## How to install
 ### Prerequisites